JaneliaSciComp/SAM_service/README.md

 ## Deploying in Production

-### Docker
+### Docker Compose

 To run this service using Docker, you must first [configure Docker to work with GPUs](https://saturncloud.io/blog/how-to-use-gpu-from-a-docker-container-a-guide-for-data-scientists-and-software-engineers/).
 Also, you must use a recent version of docker-compose which has GPU support.
 The 2.24.5 version is known to work.

 The `docker-compose.yml` assumes that you put the TLS certificates in /opt/deploy/ssl.
 The certificate files should be named `fullchain.pem` and `privkey.pem`.